m-collo/blog/_posts/2020-09-05-Intro to Data Science.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IYHrZx0G12w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 > In this video, Chanin Nantasenamat, Ph.D.
 AKA the Data Professor share experiences on how he transitioned from a biologist to becoming a data scientist (bioinformatician) working in bioinformatics.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/J8GODfmKRHw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> In this video, I talk about how I entered the field of data science as a self-taught.
+Briefly, I came from a non-technical background namely from biology where I have self-taught myself how to code as well as applying this to implement several data science pipelines.
+Although the journey was not particularly a straightforward path, I can attest that it is definitely possible for any aspiring data scientist.